digitise-doughnut ("dnn")

 For example, the following image shows the input and output of a simple use of the command:

-Note: The generated complex string is actually a single, continuous trace.
-The internal void(s) are actually connected to other internal structures and the external perimeter by invisible 'bridge' strings.
-These are hidden by default, and have the attribute BRIDGE=n (where n is the index of the bridge string in the data object) internally.
-Other, visible data, is attributed with BRIDGE=-.
+The internal void(s) that appear are actually connected to other internal structures and the external perimeter by invisible 'bridge' strings.
+These are hidden by default (through a custom 3D display legend that controls the width of bridge strings, setting them to zero).
 As such, doughnut strings are still suitable for evaluation and other bounding purposes (such as in implicit modelling).
-Bridge strings are not shown in the above image.ddn

 Nested Structures